TCashion/PersonalWebsite/README.md

                          1: "blue",     // player1
                          -1: "grey"     // player2
                     }
-               - Winning combinations: winner declared if any of the following combinations of index positions are equal values and are 1 or -1
+               - Winning combinations: winner declared if any of the following combinations of index positions are equal values and are 1 or -1.
+Determine by absolute sum = 3.
                     1. board[0][0], board[0][1], board[0][2]
                     2. board[1][0], board[1][1], board[1][2]
                     3. board[2][0], board[2][1], board[2][2]